Tasa koreana: Taxonomy

 In 2015, Wayne Maddison allocated both Pseudicius and Tasa to the tribe Chrysillini the clade Saltafresia within the subfamily Salticoida.
 The tribe is monotypic.
 In 2016, Prószyński circumscribed a new genus that he named Nepalicius, based on the country Nepal and the genus Icius.
-He allocated the species to this genus with the name Nepalicius koreanus, reintegrating some of the specimen that had previously been allocated to Pseudicius tokaraensis.
+He allocated the species to this genus with the name Nepalicius koreanus, reintegrating some of the spiders that had previously been allocated to Pseudicius tokaraensis.

-In 2022, Chi Jin, Siyuan Liu, Lixin Wang, Manping Luo and Kai Chen re-examined these spiders and defined the species Tasa koreanus a similar set to Tatsumi Suguro and Kensuke Yahata.
+In 2022, Chi Jin, Siyuan Liu, Lixin Wang, Manping Luo and Kai Chen collected specimens consistent with the pairing of the sexes by Tatsumi Suguro and Kensuke Yahata and re-validated the taxonomic status of the species, providing a re-description of Tasa koreanus.
 They also used the name Tasa koreana, which is the current name for the species.
 In 2017, Prószyński had allocated the genus Tasa to the Heliophanines group of genera, which he named after the genus Heliophanus.
 They are all small spiders that look similar, having a uniform external appearance, and live on vegetation or on the ground.
 In comparison, Pseudicius is a member of the Pseudiciines group of genera, named after the genus.
 They can be distinguished from other jumping spiders by their flattened and elongated body and characteristic colour patterns.

-The species is known in Japanese as Tosa-haetori.
+The species is known in Japanese as トサハエトリ (Tosa-haetori).
 It is also called the Korean flybird spider.